 Questions & Answers

-We would love to answer all your questions about choosing and arriving at your Yoga Teacher Training Course.
+We would love to answer all your frequently asked questions about Yoga Teacher Training courses with Shades of Yoga.
 Please read through some of the most frequently asked questions featured below.
 If you have any other questions that are not in our list please send us your queries so we can keep you informed.

 There are a number of different hospitals and clinics in Bali.
 There are places that support minor cuts and bruises but also international hospitals that handle larger scale issues.